KIC/pandas_ml_utils/README.md

 Now you can see the loss in % of dollars of your miss classification.
 The classification probabilities are plotted on the very top of the plot.

-### Autoregressive Models and RNN Shape
+### Auto-Regressive Models and RNN Shape
 It is also possible to use the FeaturesAndLabels object to generate a auto regressive features.
-By default lagging features results in an RNN shape as Keras liks to have it.
+By default lagging features results in an RNN shape as Keras likes to have it.
  However we can also use SkitModels the features will be implicitly transformed back into a 2D array.